alecglassford/audio-recorder-polyfill/README.md

 ## Custom Encoder

-If you need audio format with better compression, you can change polyfill’s encoder:
+If you need audio format with better compression, you can change polyfill encoder:

 ```diff
   window.MediaRecorder = require('audio-recorder-polyfill')